Jaeger2305/richard-webb-cli/docs/examples/README.md

 <Badge text="Express"/>
 <Badge text="Docker"/>

 The charity I've been involved with for 2.5 years was sufferring from a lack of traceability, manual processes, and paper usage.
-With a small budget and environmental conscience, I wanted to build something that would help make scheduling classes easier, reducing the scurry on a Friday night to prepare for the Saturday morning.
+With a small budget and an environmental conscience, I wanted to build something that would help make scheduling classes easier, reducing the scurry on a Friday night to prepare for the Saturday morning.

 The catch: 0 budget.